Yoga with Susana

 The best and the traditional way to practice Viniyoga is in a One on One setting.

 That said, I lead groups where the sense of community plays an important part in the healing process.

 In a group setting there are cues given by the teacher, and each participant is encouraged and guided to find their own rhythm to breathe and move, adjusting the practice to themselves.

 The practices are taught to the people present in the session, considering their experience, limitations, potentials and interests.

 There are different ways to explain what Viniyoga means.
-I find this one, published in the Yoga Well Institute's website, very clear and accessible:
+I find this one, published by Yoga Well Institute, very clear and accessible: